-Open the University of Auckland online course catalog to discover the courses that are offered.
+Open the University of Auckland online course catalog to discover the classes offered.
 When you click on the department name, it will drop down to show all the courses offered in that department.
-Click on a course number or title to bring up a course description.
+Click on a class number or title to bring up a class description.

 Students typically take 4 classes each semester for a total of 16 U.S. semester credit hours.

 15 Points at Auckland = 4 U.S. semester credit hours

 Lab & Field Trip Fees

 Please review syllabi and course materials when registering for direct-enroll classes.
 Certain classes may have a one-off lab or field trip fee disclosed in the syllabus or during the first meeting of the class.
 These fees are not included in your IFSA program fee.
 You will be responsible for these fees, whether they are billed and paid by IFSA or billed to you.

 Classes not available to study abroad students:

 - Classes offered in Medicine, Surgery, Pharmacy, Nursing and Optometry.

 - Classes running for the whole academic year unless student is enrolled for the academic year (February to November).

 - Law classes are available to students majoring in Law except Part IV Advocacy, Mediation and Negotiation; non-Law majoring students may have limits on the classes they can take.